Weight Concentration Regularization for Improving Pruning Robustness Under High Sparsity: Theoretical analysis

 \begin{corollary} Under the same smoothness and bounded-variance assumptions stated in Lemma~\ref{lemma1}, and assuming further that $L_{\mathrm{total}}$ is bounded below by $L^{\inf}_{\mathrm{total}} > -\infty$, let the step size be constant $\eta = \tfrac{c}{\sqrt{T}}$ with $0 < c \le \tfrac{1}{\beta}$.
 Then the SGD iterates satisfy:

 \end{corollary}

-\textbf{Remark 1.} Under Assumption~\ref{assumption:Bsmoothness} on the differentiable variance regularizer, the proposed objective function in (\ref{eq:var}) preserves the convergence guarantee of standard SGD.
-Although the variance term increases due to the additional $\sigma_\psi^2$ term, the overall convergence rate remains $\mathcal{O}(1/\sqrt{T})$, matching the rate reported in previous works~\cite{ghadimi2013stochastic,yu2019linear}.
-In other words, when $T$ is sufficiently large, the impact of VAR on the convergence speed becomes negligible.
+\textbf{Remark 1.} Under Assumption~\ref{assumption:Bsmoothness} on the differentiable concentration regularizer, the proposed objective function in (\ref{eq:var}) preserves the convergence guarantee of standard SGD.
+Since the regularizer is a deterministic function of the weights, it does not introduce additional stochastic gradient variance.
+Consequently, the overall convergence rate remains $\mathcal{O}(1/\sqrt{T})$, matching the rate reported in previous works~\cite{ghadimi2013stochastic,yu2019linear}.
+Therefore, the asymptotic convergence rate remains consistent with standard SGD.

 \textbf{Remark 2.} The smoothed transformation of the absolute value $\tilde{w}_i = \sqrt{w_i^2 + r}$ with $r>0$ is differentiable for all weight values.
 Since the layer-wise variance $\operatorname{Var}(\tilde{w}^{(\ell)})$ is a differentiable function of the corresponding layer parameters $w^{(\ell)}$, each reciprocal term $1/(\operatorname{Var}(\tilde{w}^{(\ell)}) + \epsilon)$ is also differentiable.
 Because the regularizer $\psi(w)$ is defined as the sum of these layer-wise terms, it is differentiable with respect to the full parameter vector $w$.
 In our analysis, we further assume that $\psi$ satisfies the $\beta_2$-smoothness condition stated in Assumption~\ref{assumption:Bsmoothness}.